 According to author Whitney Caudill, “Feeling loneliness or fear from time to time as a single person is normal.
 In fact, it is normal for everyone.”
 The key is to recognize this and realize that these are just feelings.
 Staying in a relationship that is going nowhere to avoid loneliness rarely produces good results.

-Here are 5 reasons why remaining single is a good idea:
+Here are 5 reasons why it is better to wait to get married:

 - You are in a relationship that brings you down or you are often dissatisfied with it.
 Ask yourself: Does your significant other inspire you to do your best?
 Perhaps he or she is overly critical or too focused on his or her needs to be supportive of you.